 Fernanda Perdomo A. Karp

-Fernanda Perdomo A. Karp is the Director of Campus and Community Relations in the Division of Student Affairs.
-In this role she serves as central liaison to the campus community and external university partners for community partnerships, student access, and communications related to Student Affairs.
-In addition, Fernanda works closely with the Chancellor's Office, Public Affairs, University Advancement, Academic Affairs, Administration & Finance and other Student Affairs departments to develop partnerships designed to promote access and success for underrepresented, first generation and veteran student populations.
-She plans campus-wide events such as the Advancing Latino/a Success (ALAS) Conference, Super Sunday, Es El Momento Fair, and activities related to the CSU Journey to Success (JTS) projects like the Asian American and Pacific Islander (AAPI) Initiative.
+Fernanda Perdomo Karp serves as Director of Government and Community Relations at San José State University (SJSU).
+In this role, she is central liaison to the campus, external community and government agencies for community partnerships, college access, government relations and communications.
+In addition, she works closely with the CSU Chancellor's Office and other SJSU stakeholders to develop partnerships designed to promote student access to and success in academic programs, such as the STEM fields, traditionally underrepresented by students of color.
+In her efforts to create a college-going culture for first generation, veterans, and other underrepresented groups, Fernanda spearheads campus-wide events such as the Advancing Latino/a Success (ALAS) Conference, College Day Family and Community Conference, Super Sunday, Es El Momento Fair, and other CSU Journey to Success (JTS) projects including the Asian American & Pacific Islander (AAPI) Initiative.

 Her career at SJSU spans more than a decade.
 In 2008, Fernanda served as Manager of

 Special Projects in the Office of the VP for Student Affairs.
 Prior, she was Manager

 for Undergraduate Admissions in the Office of Admissions & Outreach, and held administrative